What changes are happening?

 In early 2013 we exchanged further letters with the Secretary of State, which confirmed more clearly his policy intentions around the future of the AS qualification and of the design and content of A levels.
-You can download the letter from January from the Secretary of State to us and the letter from March from the Secretary of State to us.
-You can also download our letter in March to the Secretary of State.
+You can download the January letter from the Secretary of State to us and the March letter from the Secretary of State to us.
+You can also download our March letter to the Secretary of State.

 In that letter we confirmed that the consultation we had carried out, along with other factors such as our equality analysis, put us in a position where we could act consistently with the policy being set out.
 The reforms do not impact on our ability to maintain standards.

 The letter also confirmed that we had quickly responded to the Secretary of State’s request to consider, with exam boards, what other subjects could be reformed alongside the ‘facilitating subjects’ first mentioned in his letter to us in March 2012.
 The subjects being reviewed are listed above and we are working with exam boards on designing review activities for the wider review of all subjects in the future.
 We are using the responses we received in our consultation about the extent of higher education’s involvement in the review process to help us consider how future review processes should look and be regulated.